Let’s talk about how Montessori teaches math, shall we?

 The foundation for Montessori math comes from other Montessori activities.

-Practical Life activities help children develop a sense of order and logical thinking.
-Sensorial materials help kids develop visual discrimination.
 Culture and science materials help the child learn to explore and inquire.
 Language activities help the child prepare for later math by emphasizing sequence, classification, and matching….amazing!

 Most importantly, every Montessori activity has the child using their hands.

 Dr. Montessori believed, and many researchers since have concurred, that learning by manipulating objects and learning through the senses (touch, in this case) creates stronger connections in the brain.

 Montessori teaches math in order from concrete to abstract.
 For those new to Montessori, an example of “concrete” is a child holding three marbles.

 A step toward abstraction is telling the child, “You are holding three marbles.”
 The reason this is taking a step toward the abstract is because the number three was an abstract concept until the child got to experience what “three” was.